clowdr-app/clowdr/services/actions/README.md

 # Clowdr: Actions Service

-Runs on Heroku and serves action calls from Hasura.
+Express server designed to run on Heroku and serves action calls from Hasura.
 Eventually this may be split into multiple microservices.

 ## Pre-requisities